poojandpatel/associated-eye-physicians/_pages/contact-page.md

     overlay_color: "#F2A83B"
 permalink: /contact-page/
 phone_number: 973-745-7000
-excerpt: "Book an appointment today with Associated Eye Physicians serving northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, and Westfield"
+excerpt: "Book an appointment today with Associated Eye Physicians serving northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, Westfield, and East Orange"
-description: "Book an appointment today with Associated Eye Physicians serving northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, and Westfield"
+description: "Book an appointment today with Associated Eye Physicians serving northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, Westfield, and East Orange"
 ---
 ## Send us a Message
 Our hours are Monday to Friday 9:00 AM to 5:00 PM and Saturday by appointment only.